HR Advisor (FTC)

 We’re looking for someone who is:

-• Significant HR Advisor experience in a busy and fast-paced environment.
+• Proven experience as an HR Advisor in a busy HR environment.

-• Strong understanding of employee relations issues and basic employment law (e.g., TUPE, discrimination, statutory pay).
+• Sound understanding of employee relations and employment legislation.

-• Proven ability to work independently and support senior HR colleagues.
+• Ability to work independently while supporting senior HR colleagues.

 Why choose us?